grafana/grafana/docs/sources/datasources/prometheus/query-editor/index.md

 {{< figure src="/static/img/docs/prometheus/use-function-by-label-9-5.png" max-width="500px" class="docs-image--no-shadow" caption="Functions and labels" >}}

 Some operations make sense only when used in a specific order.
-If adding an operation would result in nonsensical query, the query editor adds the operation to the correct place.
+If adding an operation would result in a nonsensical query, the query editor adds the operation to the correct place.

 #### Hints